FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 Because note count change will break fragment splitting, especially when interval between 2 errors is less than fragment length 2<sup>k</sup>.

-We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch histogram indexing and music fuzzy matching.
-The second phase is also a robust score following algorithm, which play a key role in the smart piano user interactive system, a pending patent.
+We propose a new approach to deal with MIDI retrieving with input interface of piano playing, which partitions this task into 2 phases: pitch histogram indexing (rough phase) and music fuzzy matching (fine phase).
+The fine phase is also a robust score following algorithm, which play a key role in the smart piano user interactive system, also a pending patent.
 I hope there is another opportunity to talk details of the score following method.
-Now we focus on the first phase.
+In this article we focus on the rough phase.

-## Pitch histogram indexing
+## How does it work

 A score following program is an agent to guess where place in a specific music score, the user is playing at right now.
 As hint by the word *guess* (or *fuzzy*), the program will output a confidence value to tell how confident it believes its result.

 Now, what if we use a wrong score?
-Obviously, any possible guessing won't be with high confidence.
+Obviously, any possible guessing won't be with a high confidence.
-Maybe some fragment in user playing sequence is similar with the (wrongly) specific score, but the matching must be highly fragmentized.
+Maybe some fragment in user playing sequence is similar with the (wrongly) specific score someplace, but the matching must be highly fragmentized.
-If we measure the continuous following length with a proper confidence threshold, a normal score following will completely beat a wrong score following.
+If we measure the typical continuous following length with a proper confidence threshold, a normal score following will completely beat a wrong score following.

-So we have a touchstone to check how well a music score match with what user are playing, and if we run this program on all scores we have, we are able to pick the best matching score by results sorting.
-Certainly, it's not practicable &#x1f604;.
+So we have a touchstone to check how well a music score match what user are playing, and if we run this program on all scores we have simultaneously, we are able to pick the best matching score by results sorting.
+Certainly, it's not practicable&#x1f604;.
 However, if we sieve off those obvious impossible candidates, and a small left magnitude can be affordable.
+So this is the rough phase, the design aim is fast and concurrency, not precise.
+And for possible candidates, rather let it go than kill.

+To construct a MIDI indexing, available properties of music piece include pitch, time and velocity (strength).
+Velocity/strength is out firstly because its highly mutable.
+Time property is valuable to identify a score, but the time data to record human playing is usually in millisecond or microsecond, which is very continuous (not as discrete as pitch on keyboard instrument), and difficult to extract identify information.
+However, the time information utilizing is an open problem to exploit in future.

+Inevitably, pitch is the last option.
+To fast index scores, we convert the pitch characteristic of a whole candidate score (or user playing) notes into serval integer numbers.
+The filter operation, pass or fail judgement is done by binary number calculation, which is fast and constant with single score length
+(O(n) with candidate score count, but can be optimized by concurrency).

+The pitch characteristic is accumulatable with notes, and a music piece with more notes has stronger characteristic, i.e. as user keep playing, more and more candidate scores will be sieved off.
+Once candidate score count is lower than affordable line, we will run the fine phase.

+We define an efficiency benchmark:

+$$ \textrm{filter stregth} := 1 - \frac{\textrm{left candidate count}}{\textrm{total candidate count}} $$

+As long as we didn't miss the possible goal score, we will do our best to enhance filter strength.

+## Pitch histogram indexing